 6. Department of Human Neurosciences, Sapienza University of Rome, Rome, Italy

-Note to reviewers:

-Article type: Research Resources

-These articles present a validated technique, tool, or informational database without substantial analysis that results in a new research insight.
-Research Resources describing new methods or techniques should include appropriately controlled validation experiments.

 Abstract

-Biological structures are defined by elements like bones and cartilage, and elastic elements like muscles and membranes.
+Biological structures are defined by rigid elements, such as bones and elastic elements, like muscles and membranes.
 Computer vision advances have enabled automatic tracking of moving animal skeletal poses.
-Such developments put us on the verge of gaining insights in complex dynamics otherwise studied in more static terms (e.g., images).
-However, the elastic soft-tissues of organisms, like the nose of Elephant seals, or the buccal sac of frogs, have been poorly studied and no computer vision methods have been proposed.
-This leaves major gaps in different areas in biology.
-In the area of primatology, most critically, the function of air sacs is widely debated and many questions exist about their role in communication and human language evolution.
-Moving towards the dynamic study of soft-tissue elastic structures, we present a toolkit for the automated tracking of semi-circular elastic structures in biological video data.
-The toolkit contains unsupervised computer vision tools (using Hough transform) and supervised deep learning (by adapting Python’s Deeplabcut) methodology to track inflation of laryngeal air sacs or other biological spherical objects (e.g., gular cavities).
-Confirming the value of elastic kinematic analysis we show that air sac inflation correlates with acoustic markers that likely inform about body size.
-Finally, we present a pre-processed audiovisual-kinematic dataset of 7+ hours of closeup audiovisual recordings of Siamang (Symphalangus syndactylus) singing.
-This toolkit revitalizes the study of non-skeletal morphological structures in a wide range of animals.
+Such developments provide insights into complex time-varying dynamics of biological motion.
+Conversely, the elastic soft-tissues of organisms, like the nose of elephant seals, or the buccal sac of frogs, are poorly studied and no computer vision methods have been proposed.
+This leaves major gaps in different areas of biology.
+In primatology, most critically, the function of air sacs is widely debated; many open questions on the role of air sacs in the evolution of animal communication, including human speech, remain unanswered.
+To support the dynamic study of soft-tissue structures, we present a toolkit for the automated tracking of semi-circular elastic structures in biological video data.
+The toolkit contains unsupervised computer vision tools (using Hough transform) and supervised deep learning (by adapting DeepLabCut) methodology to track inflation of laryngeal air sacs or other biological spherical objects (e.g., gular cavities).
+Confirming the value of elastic kinematic analysis, we show that air sac inflation correlates with acoustic markers that likely inform about body size.
+Finally, we present a pre-processed audiovisual-kinematic dataset of 7+ hours of closeup audiovisual recordings of siamang (Symphalangus syndactylus) singing.
+This toolkit (https://github.com/WimPouw/AirSacTracker) aims to revitalize the study of non-skeletal morphological structures across multiple species.

-Teaser

-An analysis toolkit enabling the study of elastic kinematics that currently lack quantitative study in biology.

-MAIN TEXT
+Keywords: Elastic Kinematics, Morphometics, Acoustics, Siamang, Air Sac, Open Dataset

+Article type: Methods

+Methods articles that describe outstanding methods of exceptional importance that have been shown to provide, or have the promise to provide, new biological insights.

 Introduction

 Animal skeletal pose tracking from video data has undergone nothing short of a revolution through developments in computer vision and deep learning (1–6).
-There are now many pretrained pose detection models for humans, and there are increasingly more pre-trained models for non-human animals (e.g., rhesus macaques, Macaca mulatta, (7), chimpanzees, Pan troglodytes (8, 9)).
-The importance of these developments for research with non-human animals cannot be overstated, as it means that non-invasive research can be performed, which can further be used for automatic classification of behavioral patterns (10).
-However, the tracking of elastic biological structures has received little attention.
-This is a pity, because organisms and other biological morphologies combine elements that resist compression (e.g., bones, skeleton, cytoskeleton) and elements that resist expansion (e.g., muscles, connective tissues, membranes) (11).
-Together these elements form coherent interconnected systems that define how animals move and communicate (11, 12).
-These elastic structures include vocal sacs in frogs, tissue inflation like in puffer fish, the gular sacs of birds, or air sacs in primates, such as the very prominent laryngeal air sacs in the Siamang (Symphalangus syndactylus) (Figure 1).
+There are now many pretrained pose detection models for humans, and there are increasingly more pre-trained models for non-human animals (e.g., rhesus macaques, Macaca mulatta, (7), chimpanzees, Pan troglodytes (8,9)).
+These developments are key for animal research as they allow non-invasive monitoring based on video alone, which can further be used for automatic classification of behavioral patterns (10).
+The tracking of elastic biological structures has received comparatively less attention, leaving out a major aspect of biological motion.
+Organisms and other biological morphologies combine elements that resist compression (e.g., bones, skeleton, cytoskeleton) and elements that resist expansion (e.g., muscles, connective tissues, membranes) which include elastic structures such as shown in Figure 1 (11).
+Together these elements form coherent interconnected systems that define how animals move and communicate (11,12).
+These elastic structures include vocal sacs in frogs, tissue inflation in puffer fish, the gular sacs of birds, or air sacs in primates, such as the very prominent laryngeal air sacs in the siamang (Symphalangus syndactylus).